Fred Funk: Senior career

 Since turning 50 in June 2006, Funk has been eligible for Champions Tour events and debuted in the 2006 U.S. Senior Open.
 When he turned 50, he still featured in the top 50 of the Official World Golf Ranking.

 He won a further PGA Tour tournament, his eighth career win, in 2007 after his senior debut, becoming only the second over-50 player to win on the PGA Tour in 31 years.
 That win came at the Mayakoba Golf Classic at Riviera Maya-Cancun.
-By winning Funk became the first man to win a PGA Tour event held in Mexico and, at age 50 years, 8 months and 12 days, became the fifth-oldest champion in PGA Tour history and the oldest since Art Wall Jr. (51 years, 7 months, 10 days) at the 1975 Greater Milwaukee Open.
+By winning, Funk became the first man to win a PGA Tour event held in Mexico and, at age 50 years, 8 months and 12 days, became the fifth-oldest champion in PGA Tour history and the oldest since Art Wall Jr. (51 years, 7 months, 10 days) at the 1975 Greater Milwaukee Open.

 In August 2008, Funk won his first senior major, the JELD-WEN Tradition.

 After years of chronic knee pain, Funk underwent a total knee replacement in 2009.
 Later that year, on June 8, 2009, he became the oldest qualifier, at age 53, for the U.S. Open at Bethpage Black by shooting 139 over 36 holes at Woodmont Country Club in Rockville, Maryland, surviving a playoff.
 In August 2009, Funk won his second major championship on the Champions Tour at the 2009 U.S. Senior Open at Crooked Stick Golf Club in Carmel, Indiana.
 Funk dominated the rest of the field and cruised to a six-stroke victory over Joey Sindelar.

 With his third senior major victory at the 2010 Jeld-Wen Tradition, he became the first player to win a PGA Tour-sanctioned event after knee-replacement surgery.

-A popular player on tour, his fans are referred to as "Funk's Punks."
-The iconic songs — Play That Funky Music and Give Up the Funk — have become theme songs for the fan favorite.
+Funk's fans are referred to as "Funk's Punks."
+Two songs — Play That Funky Music and Give Up the Funk — have become theme songs for the Funk's Punks.

 Funk has publicly endorsed a number of products including clubs, greens, and golf balls.
 He maintains professional relationships with Southwest Greens, TaylorMade for its clubs, Titleist golf balls, and Stryker Orthopaedics.

-As of the 2013–14 season at age 57, Funk currently still plays in several PGA Tour events a year while devoting most of his time to the Champions Tour.
+As of the 2013–14 season at age 57, Funk still played in several PGA Tour events a year while devoting most of his time to the Champions Tour.

 At the end of the 2013 season, Funk ranked 38th in career PGA Tour earnings with just over $21 million in earnings.
 He ranked 23rd in all-time Champions Tour earnings with over $9.1 million.